 Properties of Alcohols for thermometers

-- It is used to measure high temperature.
+- It is used to measure high temperatures.

-- It is not good conductor of heat.
+- It is not a good conductor of heat.

 - It expands more than mercury.

 - What are the different temperature scales?